VenusProtocol/venus-protocol-documentation/core-pool/vtokens.md

 The mint function transfers an asset into the protocol, which begins accumulating interest based on the current Supply Rate for The user receives a quantity of vTokens equal to the underlying tokens tokens supplied, divided by the current Exchange Rate.

+- Accrues interest, calculates interest accrued from the last checkpointed block

 ```solidity
 function mint(uint mintAmount) returns (uint)
 ```